On distances and metrics in discrete ordered sets

 $\square$

-A join semilattice is called \textit{semimodular} if for all elements $x,y$, whenever there exists an element $z$ covered by both $x$ and $y$, the join $x\vee y$ covers both $x$ and $y$.
+A join semilattice is called \textit{semimodular} if for every pair of distinct elements $x,y$, whenever there exists an element $z$ covered by both $x$ and $y$, the join $x\vee y$ covers both $x$ and $y$.
 For lattices this means just lattice semimodularity, but the extension obviously includes trees as well.
-For discrete semilattices, semimodularity is equivalent to the condition that whenever elements $x,y$ have a common lower bound $z,$ we should have $h(x,x\vee y)\leq h(z,y)$.

 The following is easily seen to be true, by the usual argument for lattices:

 \textbf{Proposition 3 \ }\textit{The Jordan-Dedekind chain condition is satisfied in every discrete, semimodular join semilattice. \ }$\square$